joelhawksley/identity/talks/2021/slides.md

 ^ I should caveat this by saying that this is the only open source project I've worked on.

+^ PAUSE

 ^ By many measures, the ViewComponent project has been very successful.

-^ We've averaged one release a week since publishing the project in August 2019.

 ---